project-ida/two-state-quantum-systems/src/03-a-two-state-system-in-a-quantised-field.md

 ## 3.1 - Recap

 We have previously looked at a two state system whose states are allowed to couple to each other with strength $A$.
 This coupling resulted in a splitting of the states of constant energy.
-When we perturbed the energy of those states by an amount $\pm \delta$ we found that a natural way to represent the Hamiltonian is
+When we perturbed the energy of those states by an amount $\pm \delta$ we found (in [tutorial 02](https://github.com/project-ida/two-state-quantum-systems/blob/master/02-perturbing-a-two-state-system.ipynb)) that a natural way to represent the Hamiltonian is

 $$
 H = \begin{bmatrix}